The Simplest Guide to Caring for Leopard Bush Fish

 Tank size

-For a single leopard bush fish, a minimum tank size of around 20 to 30 gallons would be suitable.
-To keep a couple we’d recommend you to get a thickly planted tank of at least of 50 gallons capacity.
-However, it’s essential to consider their territorial nature.
-If you intend to keep multiple leopard bush fish together, you’ll need a larger tank to accommodate their potential territorial behaviors and to provide enough space for each fish to establish their territories.
-It is desirable to decorate the tank with branchy snags, caves, stony hills, etc. and at the same time you should leave enough of free space for the fish to swim.
+For a single leopard bush fish, a minimum tank size of around 75 to 114 liters (20 to 30 gallons) would be suitable.
+To keep a couple, it’s recommended to have a thickly planted tank with a capacity of at least 190 liters (50 gallons).
+However, considering their territorial nature, if you intend to keep multiple leopard bush fish together, you’ll need a larger tank to accommodate their potential territorial behaviors, ideally at least 265 liters (70 gallons) or more.

 Water parameters

-1. Temperature: Ideally, the water temperature should be kept between 72°F to 82°F (22°C to 28°C).
-Avoid drastic temperature fluctuations as they can stress the fish.
+Temperature: Maintain the water temperature between 22°C and 28°C (72°F to 82°F).
+Avoid drastic fluctuations, as they can stress the fish.

-2. pH Level: Leopard bush fFish prefer slightly acidic to neutral water conditions, with a pH range of around 6.0 to 7.0.
+pH Level: Leopard bush fish prefer slightly acidic to neutral water, with a pH range of around 6.0 to 7.0.

-3. Water Hardness: Aim for a moderate water hardness level, with a general range of 5 to 15 dGH (degrees of general hardness).
+Water Hardness: Aim for moderate water hardness, ideally between 5 to 15 dGH (degrees of general hardness).

-4. Ammonia and Nitrite: Keep ammonia and nitrite levels at 0 ppm (parts per million).
-These substances are toxic to fish, and any presence of them in the water can be harmful.
+Ammonia and Nitrite: Keep ammonia and nitrite levels at 0 ppm (parts per million), as both are toxic to fish and can harm their health.

-5. Nitrate: Nitrate levels should be kept low, ideally below 20 ppm.
-Regular water changes and proper filtration can help maintain low nitrate levels.
+Nitrate: Maintain low nitrate levels, ideally below 20 ppm.
+Regular water changes and proper filtration help keep nitrates low.

-6. Filtration: As always, it’s essential to maintain good water quality and provide appropriate filtration for the tank.
-Regular water changes and monitoring of water parameters are necessary to keep the Leopard Bush Fish healthy and thriving in their environment.
+Filtration: Ensure good water quality by providing appropriate filtration for the tank.
+Regular water changes and monitoring of water parameters are essential for the health of leopard bush fish.

-7. Water Movement: Leopard Bush Fish come from slow-moving waters, so avoid strong water currents in the aquarium.
-Gentle water circulation is sufficient, as long as it doesn’t stress the fish.
+Water Movement: These fish are from slow-moving waters, so avoid strong currents in the aquarium.
+Gentle water circulation is sufficient, as excessive movement can stress the fish.

 Lighting